krbaio3/poc-ngrx/README.md

-# Pocngrxjs
+# Poc-ngrx

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This repository is personal for POC with Angular 6 + NGRX.
+In this proyect, I use the "scaffold" [todomvc-app-css](https://github.com/tastejs/todomvc-app-css).
+If you watch this proyect, and you have dudes, write me, please.

 ## Development server